-Summer often brings an increase in requests for expanded curfews and more time playing video games, hanging out with friends and staying up late.
-If not careful, this can create a world of increased verbal prompts, reminders, heated discussions and ultimately arguments and screaming matches.
+Summer often brings an increase in requests for expanded curfews and more time playing video games, hanging out with friends, and staying up late.
+If not careful, this can create a world of increased verbal prompts, reminders, heated discussions, and ultimately arguments and screaming matches.

 “But Mom…you said I could stay up later!
 That’s not fair.”

 In various ways, we can find where children will misinterpret even the simplest of communications about limits, but ONLY and ALWAYS in their favor.
-They seem to push limit, despite the repeated struggles.
+They seem to push the limit, despite the repeated struggles.